U53RW4R3/RemoteKeyStrokes/README.md

 - [ ] Implement encryption method of AES256 via base64

+- [ ] Implement privesc function for both windows and linux

 - [ ] Implement a persistence function for both windows and linux.

 - [ ] Implement antiforensics function for both windows and linux.

-- [ ] Implement privesc function for both windows and linux
+- [ ] Implement mayhem function for both windows and linux.

 ## References